 In the upper Côa, there are more than 80 sites of rock art and around 1200 engraved outcrops, including the most important collection of Palaeolithic open-air figurations, which led to the creation of the Côa Valley Archaeological Park in 1996 with the mission of managing, preserving, researching and showing to the public the rock art.
 The Great Route of the Côa Valley runs along the entire river allowing visitors to discover the spectacular natural, archaeological and cultural heritage of the region.

 |Key habitats||cliffs (used for nesting), riparian galleries of Flueggea tinctoria and riparian forest of willow and alder|

 |Focal species||Unio crassus, Ciconia nigra, Anguilla Anguilla, Chondrostoma polylepis, Squalius alburnoides, Rutillus arcasii|

-This project focuses on completing those activities that are necessary to prepare the removal of three barriers, the two walls of Ensecadeiras do Côa and two weirs in the Côa River, from a legal, technical, ecological and social perspective.
+This project focuses on completing those activities that are necessary to prepare for the removal of two barriers, the two walls of Ensecadeiras do Côa, from a legal, technical, ecological and social perspective.
 These activities include an environmental assessment, a civil engineering feasibility study, studies to determine sediment-related effects of barrier removal as well as measuring fish diversity and dynamics to determine fish populations in the impounded area and below the dam, assess the effects of removal on native species and the potential risk invasion by exotic fish species.
 Relevant stakeholders will be engaged to assess the social and economic impacts of removing the barriers.
 If proven feasible, removing these barriers would restore connectivity in approximately 50 km of the Côa River and Massueime Stream, including recovering the connectivity of both rivers with the Douro.